harleydutton/tabula-rasa/Chapters/Secrets (unlucky)/privacy level.md

 - in private - in private you should know everything about what is going on in your surroundings and anything odd would be cause for suspicion
 - alone - I don't think this one has anything useful to teach me.
 There should be nothing, therefore everything is cause for alarm.

+---

 After writing all of this out this seems to be more of a difficulty modifier for sneaks than anything else. moving to the storyteller section.

+---

+the secret section needs redone anyway. kicking this can down the road and back over there.